 Dominion is a word that we don't usually use in everyday conversation.
 So what does it mean?
-"Dominion" doesn’t mean "exploitation", "decapitation", "torture" and "domination", but rather a responsibility for stewardship.
+"Dominion" doesn’t mean "exploitation", "decapitation", "torture", or "domination", but rather a responsibility for stewardship.

 Dominion is a responsibility, not a gift.

-Don't agree?
-Consider this: Some English versions of the Bible translate Genesis 3:16, describing womankind's pain in childbirth and relationship to man using the word "dominion" as well, but no one is advocating that this be used as a reason to treat women in the same way we treat animals used and killed for food.
+Some English versions of the Bible translate Genesis 3:16, describing womankind's pain in childbirth and relationship to man using the word "dominion" as well, but no one is advocating that this is a reason to treat women in the same way we treat animals.
 The concept of dominion over animals as a reason to eat them, then, is really being used as an excuse or a justification, rather than a valid Biblical interpretation.

 The exact wording is different in different translations and versions, but the concept is the same.
 For example, here's the New International version of Genesis 3:16:

 To the woman he said, "I will make your pains in childbearing very severe; with painful labor you will give birth to children.
 Your desire will be for your husband, and he will rule over you.